|Never miss another article | Subscribe here|

 - And the waterfront where industrial and port activities were carried out.

-The history of this period is told in several museological exhibitions, of which we highlight the two nuclei of the Museum of Lisbon – Teatro Romano and Casa dos Bicos and the Millennium bcp Foundation – Archaeological Centre, which we highly recommend our readers to visit.
+The history of this period is told in several museological exhibitions, of which we highlight the two nuclei of the Museum of Lisbon – Teatro Romano and Casa dos Bicos, the Millennium bcp Foundation – Archaeological Site Rua dos Correeiros and the surprising Áurea Museum Hotel which we highly recommend our readers to visit.

 But it is an almost secret vestige, for being so discreet, that we’ll be talking about!
 It is in the light of day, in a place where daily thousands of tourists and locals pass without noticing.